 In the philosophy of Wabi/Sabi, the work reflects the physical balances found in the natural world.
 Hence no preconceived formula for symmetry is tenable because nature defines itself by circumstances: a tree grows tall or short, thin or thick, leafy, crooked, etc., in the context of other trees, rocks, water, soil, hummus, etc. in the forest.
 This balance as circumstance is a design principle for the artist to infuse into a work.
 The work, like the tree, is unique.
 The regularity, uniformity, and prescriptions contrived by the artist are secondary to the requirement to reflect a natural and unforced appearance to the object and its context.

 Most Chiropractors, Orthopedic Physicians, Physiotherapy, or any other healing professions correct these postural problems tries to make the spine straight and restore the curvature.
-There are many devices and techniques that tries to straighten the spine and restore curvature of the spine.
-There are techniques in Chiropractic profession that will answer the publics questions about the posture problem.
-Although for a Chiropractor having a normal straight spine and curvature is not the answer for everything.
+There are many devices and techniques that try to straighten the spine and restore curvature of the spine.
+There are techniques in Chiropractic profession that will answer the public questions about the posture problem.
+Although for a Chiropractor having a normally straight spine and curvature is not the answer for everything.

-Just like the concept of Wabi/Sabi of Balance, symmetry of the spine is not as crucial as most healing professions advertise.
+Just like the concept of Wabi/Sabi of Balance, asymmetry of the spine is not as crucial as most healing professions advertise.
 In Wabi/Sabi, they strive for uniqueness in a natural process of growth in a tree.
-This natural process is the same with how Chiropractic view the spine.
+This natural process is the same with how Chiropractic views the spine.
 The famous Dr. Gonstead who established the Golden Standard for Chiropractic Technique said in his book,

 “It is not to be implied that the chiropractor’s objective is to straighten the spine.
 Since every individual has some structural variations, each spine will vary according to those differences.
 ‘What is normal for one may not be normal for others.'”